Fully coupled functional equations for the quark sector of QCD: Current quark masses and benchmark predictions

 Taking into account the subtleties in the conversion and application of RG scales, the agreement between these two values is rather impressive, providing non-trivial support for the quantitative reliability of the present approximation.
 We emphasise that the prediction \eq{eq:DeltaChiral}, and hence \eq{eq:DeltalmuRes}, have been obtained without any phenomenological input on the strength of chiral symmetry breaking.

 Finally, $\Delta_{l,\chi}$ can be used for the determination of the physical ($m_q\neq 0$) chiral condensate $\Delta_{l}$ through

-where the integral is simply the difference of the loop expressions for the chiral condensates, and is finite.
-In \eq{eq:DiffDeltal} we have already set the multiplicative renormalisation factors to unity, according to the procedure described in \sec{sec:MultRenorm}.
+where $Z_2\approx 1$ in the MOM${}^2$ scheme, for more details see \app{app:RG-schemes}.
+The integral in \eq{eq:DiffDeltal} is simply the difference of the loop expressions for the chiral condensates, and is finite.
+In \eq{eq:DiffDeltal} we have already set the multiplicative renormalization factors to unity, according to the procedure described in \sec{sec:MultRenorm}.
 The calculated value for $\Delta_{l}$ is reported in the following subsection.